 Research Question One: To what extent does a cooperative mediation programme as an initiative for peace and conflict resolution has a significant impact on good governance in Emohua local government area of Rivers State, Nigeria?

-Table 1: Analysis of Extent to Which the Cooperative Mediation Programme as an Initiative for Peace and Conflict Resolution has Significantly Impacted Good Governance in Emohua Local Government Area of Rivers State, Nigeria
+Table 1.
+Analysis of Extent to Which the Cooperative Mediation Programme as an Initiative for Peace and Conflict Resolution has Significantly Impacted Good Governance in Emohua Local Government Area of Rivers State, Nigeria